 Led by Director of Equity, Inclusion, and Global Diversity Otis Douce and the Cultural Competency Committee, here are some of the ways we do that:

 Cultural Competency is one of the foundational skills of a Hun School education.
-We understand that creating an equitable campus community is an ongoing commitment that requires continual learning and periodic assessment and reevaluation of our community’s changing needs.
+We understand that creating an equitable campus community is an ongoing commitment that requires continual learning and ongoing assessment of our community’s needs.

 Students can choose to expand their education through NextTerm courses such as Women in Politics; Castles Made of Sand: Exploring Ghana; and Walking in MLK's Footsteps.
 NextTerm is a travel-based, three-week immersion experience for all freshmen, sophomores, and juniors.
 Students can choose a course or topic that interests them and engage in project-based learning with real-world experts.

 Hun students make excellent use of their Community Life period each week; often hosting speakers, activists, entertainers, and educators from around the globe.
-The Centennial Speakers Series has welcomed Congressman John Lewis, NBA player Jason Collins, musical group Black Violin, and the Dynamic Diplomats of Double Dutch.
+The Centennial Speakers Series has welcomed Congressman John Lewis, NBA player Jason Collins, musical group Black Violin, US Poet Laureate Joy Harjo, and the Dynamic Diplomats of Double Dutch.

 The annual MLK Summit is a three-day workshop that takes place over the Martin Luther King Jr. Weekend each year for Upper School students interested in gaining a better understanding of diversity and working toward social justice.
 The School hosts participants from Hun and area schools to explore various themes of personal identity before working toward a greater understanding of their peer and community differences.
 The Summit is led by student and faculty facilitators, who train with the School’s Cultural Competency Committee in advance of the workshop.
 The facilitators helped to lay important groundwork for safe and open discussions, including techniques for working through uncomfortable conversations, such as the art of mindful inquiry.